-Every week, people at my work can gather for at least three different types of worship and prayer events.
+Every week, people at my work can gather for at least three different types of worship and prayer events, including Communion.

 We’re in a Christian workplace, and having opportunities to get together — to worship God, to read liturgy together, to sing a praise song, or to pray for each other — no matter what branch or denomination you come from, is an important part of our identity.

-But in the six months that I’ve been at my job, do you know how many times I’ve actually gotten up from my desk and gone to the Friday service?
+But in the six months that I’ve been at my job, do you know how many times I’ve actually gotten up from my desk and gone to Communion?
 Twice.

-I’m usually pretty busy on Fridays.
+I’m usually pretty busy that time of week.
 Today, I almost didn’t go, either.
-This service is smaller and more liturgical.
-That means I’d be with the type of people who go to a liturgical service every week.
+Our Communion service is smaller and more liturgical.
+That means I’d be with the type of people who go to Communion every week.
 They probably know a lot more about Christian history and traditions than I do.
 They’ve probably done something prepare for it — like praying or reading the Bible beforehand.
 I hadn’t done anything like that.
 I didn’t feel Christian enough.

 Lately, I’ve been making an effort to read the Bible more.
 I usually try to read it in the morning (by which I mean I pop open my Bible app and flip through a little).
 But I didn’t do anything this morning.

-So I decided I wasn’t in the right mindset for being super-spiritual and going to a liturgical service.
+So I decided I wasn’t in the right mindset for being super-spiritual and going to Communion.
 I figured I should wait until I was better prepared for the importance of this beautiful moment I would be taking part in.

 But I decided to go anyway.
 And as I sat in a chair, in a circle of 15 people, gathered in a small room — reading ancient words and praying out loud for people in our community — I was overcome with a feeling.